Wincenty Kadłubek

 Wincenty Kadłubek (Vincentius Cadlubkonis; c.
 1150 - 8 March 1223) was a Polish Catholic prelate and professed Cistercian who served as the Bishop of Kraków from 1208 until his resignation in 1218.
 His episcopal mission was to reform the diocesan priests to ensure their holiness and invigorate the faithful and cultivate greater participation in ecclesial affairs on their part.
-Wincenty was much more than just a bishop; he was a leading scholar in Poland from the twelfth and thirteenth centuries.
-He was also a lawyer, historian, church reformer, monk, magister, and the father of Polish culture and national identity.
+Wincenty was more than just a bishop; he was a leading scholar in Poland and the author of Chronica Polonorum.
+He was also a lawyer, historian, church reformer, monk, magister, and is considered by some to be the father of Polish culture and national identity.

 The process of his canonization proved quite slow despite the initial momentum to see him proclaimed as a saint.
 The cause languished for several centuries until 1764 when Pope Clement XIII beatified him.

 Early life and education

 Little is known about Kadłubek's early life, but we do know he was born around 1160 to parents of elite status.
-Eleventh and Twelfth century Poland was a complicated and turbulent place, shaping Kadłubek's works and life.
-This period of time is characterized by territorial divisions between branches of the Piast family and civil war.
+Eleventh and twelfth century Poland was a complicated and turbulent place, shaping Kadłubek's works and life.
+This period of time is characterized by territorial divisions between branches of the Piast dynasty and civil war.

 Kadłubek first studied in Stopnica before he studied at the cathedral school in Kraków.
 It was while at the latter that he studied under Mateusz Cholewa, who encouraged Kadłubek to be sent abroad for further studies.
 He completed his studies in 1185 and returned home where he was ordained to the priesthood before 1189 and served as the provost for the Sandomierz Cathedral; some sources suggest that he served as the principal of the cathedral school in Kraków.
 He studied in France at the university of Paris as well as at the university of Bologna.
 Some sources suggest that he met the future Pope Innocent III at Bologna when the two were students and it was further said he once encountered John of Salisbury.

 Kadłubek was considerably educated for the time period.
 He was knowledgeable of medieval and classical literature, spoke Greek, French, and Latin, and had a meticulous knowledge of Roman and Canon law.
 At the time, you could only learn about Roman and Canon law at schools in Paris and Bologna.
 He was the first known Polish lawyer to contribute to Polish legal scholarship.
 Kadłubek's Chronica Polonorum (Chronicle of Poles) confirms he was a lawyer.
 Through this chronicle, he was the first Polish person to chronicle Polish history, making him a cardinal source for the early medieval history of Poland.